 Older adults often don’t have as big of an appetite as they used to, so their typical food consumption may be much smaller than what their body needs.
 Many medicines seniors must take can affect their appetites and senses of smell and taste.
 Oral health issues like poorly fitting dentures can make eating painful, and those who struggle with arthritis may get frustrated with cooking nutritious meals.
 An assisted living community can help ensure your loved one has access to nutritionally balanced meals.
 Be sure to visit the community at meal times to sample the food.
 It is important that the food is not only nutritionally sound for older adults but is appealing visually and of course, delicious.

 Wandering and disorientation are common in those living with Alzheimer’s disease and other forms of dementia.
 The wandering itself is dangerous, and it is also a frightening experience for the disoriented person and their loved ones.
 An assisted living community can provide specialized Memory Care services designed to offer support, dignity, and security for its residents.
 This technology can also alert team members if a resident falls, giving family additional peace of mind.

 Cognitive decline is a critical factor that makes the elderly more susceptible to financial exploitation.
 Sometimes diseases of the brain cause cognitive decline.
 Yet the decline can occur even in the absence of disease.

 If you’ve noticed signs that your loved one needs help completing the everyday tasks of living, you may want to initiate a conversation about assisted living.
-An assisted living community can be a great next step that provides help in areas where your loved one needs it most.
+Remember that you are making this decision out of love and concern for your loved one’s best interests.
+Focus on the positive aspects of the decision and the enhanced care and support they will receive in assisted living.
+Knowing the questions to ask an assisted living community can be a great next step that provides help in areas where your loved one needs it most.
 If you think this is the right step for your loved one, contact us for more information about assisted living.